 It’s very rare that during my daily search of HR happenings on the web, I find a survey that’s worth its weight in gold in terms of its informational value.
 Lexis Nexis, and Xpert HR teamed up to carry-out such a survey.
-HR Staffing, Costs and Structure Benchmarks 2013 Report, is a data powerhouse that every HR professional should read.
+2018 Social Security Taxable Wage Base Inches Up, is a data powerhouse that every HR professional should read.
 As John Hollon from TLNT describes the survey in his blog post, New Study Finds That HR’s C-Suite Influence is Increasing — a Lot; “a survey that serves up so much information that it becomes really difficult to simply characterize it in an article or blog post.”

 Now for the numbers.
 The survey’s methodology was described in the findings as such: “XpertHR collected data from 156 senior HR professionals, the majority of whom held positions at HR director level or above, using an online research methodology developed by XpertHR over 10 years in international HR studies.”
 The report on the survey states.
 “They spoke on behalf of organizations operating in all sectors of the economy and with workplaces in every US state.
 Together they have 1,978 HR staff and 219,302 employees.”
 The report continues.

 In terms of a positive outlook for HR pros, this assertion was represented by a number of data sets.
 Hollon went on in his post, to review and summarize the optimistic HR data.
 Here are three of the positive survey findings Hollon outlined in his post:

 - HR budgets have increased steadily.
 Overall HR budgets have increased by 36 percent, while activities budgets have increased by 33 percent over past two years.

 - Almost half (45.5 percent) of HR pro survey participants expect an additional HR budget increase over the next two annual cycles.
 Only 10.9 percent of those surveyed feared that HR budgets would be reduced.